How Do I Choose the Right Light Color?

 What is RGB+CCT?

-Warm white light, on the other hand, has little effect on the release of melatonin.
-Therefore, it is not recommended to use this type of light in workspaces such as offices or classrooms, as this light can cause fatigue.
-In the evening, however, it can have a beneficial effect on winding down and naturally becoming tired.
+Warm white light, on the other hand, has little effect on melatonin release.
+It is therefore not recommended to use this kind of light for workspaces such as offices or classrooms, as this light causes fatigue.
+In the evening, this can have a beneficial effect on relaxing and naturally becoming tired.